944095635/DMSkin/README.md

 #### 1. Create a new WPF project
 #### 2. [Add DMSkin.WPF.dll reference](http://p40kjburh.bkt.clouddn.com/18-6-13/50043356.jpg)
 #### 3. Modify `MainWindow.cs`
+Here we set `DMSkinSimpleWindow` as an example, if you want to apply `DMSkinComplexWindow` plan, please replace `DMSkinSimpleWindow` to `DMSkinComplexWindow` in the following code.
 ````csharp
 + using DMSkin.WPF;
   using System.Windows;